SFBdragon/talc/talc/README.md

 - You can manually do this using `claim`
 - You can have an OOM (Out Of Memory) handler do this for you
     - `ClaimOnOom` tries to `claim` a region of memory you specify.
-    - Platform-specific OOM handlers like `ClaimWasmMemOnOom` retrieve memory from the system as needed.
+    - Platform-specific OOM handlers like `ClaimWasmMemOnOom` and `WithSysMem` retrieve memory from the system as needed.
-    - TODO
+    - Some, like `WithSysMem` and `AllocOnOom` reserve and release memory dynamically.

 See the following two examples of how this looks in practice.